1. Kyowa Interface Science

 What is Contact Angle?

 Suppose a liquid droplet is deposited onto a solid surface.
-In that case, it will form a contact angle depending on its surface tension, the surface tension of the solid substrate, and the interfacial tension between solid and liquid.
+In that case, it will form a contact angle that depends on its surface tension, the surface tension of the solid substrate, and the interfacial tension between the solid and the liquid.

-This equation is referred to as the "Young equation", and the angle θ formed by the solid surface and the tangent of the droplet is called the "contact angle".
+This equation is known as the "Young equation", and the angle θ formed by the solid surface and the droplet's tangent is called the "contact angle".

-The "contact angle" is intuitive and easy to understand as an indicator of wettability and has been adopted widely in industrial fields as an evaluation method of surfaces.
+The "contact angle" is intuitive and easy to understand as an indicator of wettability, and has been widely adopted in industrial fields as an evaluation method for surfaces.

 θ/2 method